elenasacristan/treebooks/README.md

 Display all the books present on the website.
 The books are displayed by category and they are sorted in descending order by the review score.

-In this page the user only will see the name of the book, the start rating and the rating score.
+In this page the user only will see the name of the book, the star rating and the rating score.
 If they want to know more about the book or rent it they need to click on the 'more' button.
-If the user is authenticated then he/she will also be able to see a message about the book status ('available', 'check waiting list', 'It's your turn!' or 'you are reading this book'.
+If the user is authenticated then he/she will also be able to see a message about the status of the book ('available', 'check waiting list', 'It's your turn!' or 'you are reading this book'.
 By clicking on the book title, the 'AVAILABLE' text or the 'It's your turn' badge the user will also be redirected to the detail page.
 If the user clicks on 'check waiting list' then it will be re-directed to the waiting list for that book.

 #####detail.html

 In this page the user can see all the details about the book.
-These details are the title, the author (by clicking on the author name they will get redirected to the Wikipedia url for that author), the summary, the category, the date it was published, the ISBN number for the book, the store where the book has to be collected from, the number of pages and the type of book (hardcover or paperback).
+These details are the title, the author (by clicking on the author name they will get redirected to the Wikipedia URL for that author), the summary, the category, the date it was published, the ISBN number for the book, the store where the book has to be collected from, the number of pages and the type of book (hardcover or paperback).

-Then in this page if the book is available and the user is authenticated then the user can select the number of days that wants to rent the book for (the minimum number of days will be 10 and it has been set as the default value) and add it to the shopping cart.
+In this page if the book is available and the user is authenticated then the user can select the number of days that wants to rent the book for (the minimum number of days will be 10 and it has been set as the default value) and add it to the shopping cart.

-If the book is not available and the user is authenticated then the user can join the waiting list. if the user is already in the waiting list then he/she will see the message 'You are already in the waiting list' and a link to the waiting list so they can see in what posistion they are.
+If the book is not available and the user is authenticated then the user can join the waiting list. if the user is already in the waiting list then he/she will see the message 'You are already in the waiting list' and a link to the waiting list so they can see in what position they are.

-If the user is not authenticated he/she will see a button to register because only authenticated users can rent books or joing the waiting lists.
+If the user is not authenticated he/she will see a button to register because only authenticated users can rent books or join the waiting lists.

 ##### view_profile.html

-The user can see his/hers personal and membership details by clicking on the profile tab in the navigation bar.
+The users can see their personal and membership details by clicking on the profile tab in the navigation bar.

 The profile will display the following information about the user: